robaho/httpserver/README.md

 All async functionality has been removed.
 Most synchronized blocks were removed in favor of other Java concurrency concepts.

-The end result is an implementation that supports adoption of Virtual Threads available in JDK 21.
+The end result is an implementation that easily integrates with Virtual Threads available in JDK 21 - simply set a virtual thread based ExecutorService.

 ## using